shin-boyoung/shin-boyoung.github.io/_pages/Contact.md

   Atlanta, GA 30322

 We are recruiting highly motivated postdoctoral fellows, graduate students, and research specialists to join our team.
-If interested​, please contact us at boyoung [dot] shin [at] emory [dot] edu
+If interested​, please contact us at boyoung.shin [at] emory.edu